iterative/dvc.org/content/blog/2021-08-31-aug-community-gems.md

 https://media.giphy.com/media/l0IycQmt79g9XzOWQ/giphy.gif

-At our September Office Hours Meetup we will be do something.
+At our September Office Hours Meetup we will be doing a live demo of running experiments to fine-tune an existing model to work on a different dataset.
 [RSVP for the Meetup here](https://www.meetup.com/DVC-Community-Virtual-Meetups/events/279024694/) to stay up to date with specifics as we get closer to the event!